Bacchus Marsh Grammar is committed to the protection of all children and young people from all forms of child abuse.

 At Bacchus Marsh Grammar, we have zero tolerance for child abuse and are committed to acting in a child’s best interest and keeping them safe from harm.
-We regard our child protection responsibilities with the utmost importance.
+We regard our child safe responsibilities with the utmost importance.

 We provide the necessary resources to ensure compliance with all relevant child protection laws and regulations and maintain a child-safe culture that:

-- has zero tolerance for child abuse
+- has zero tolerance for child abuse.

-- actively works to listen to and empower children
+- actively works to listen to and empower children and young people.

-- is committed to promoting physical, emotional and cultural safety for all children
+- is committed to promoting physical, emotional and cultural safety for all children and young people.